gzachariadis/Pi-Hole/Whitelist/README.md

 **Follow at your own peril.**

-A checkbox next to an item means that website of application has passed it's "vetting" (for lack of a better word)
+A checkbox next to an item means that website of application has passed it's "vetting". (for lack of a better word)

 Vetting Process